-Henckels and Wusthof are both great kitchen knives that have inherited a long history from their German origin.
+Henckels and Wusthof are both Damascus kitchen knives that have inherited a long history from their German origin.

 Both the companies produce most of their goods in the same city in Germany.
 So, you can imagine the rivalry that has been between the two companies and their employees.

 While that would be an interesting read today, we’re not here to talk about their origin and lore.
 Instead, we’re here to decide upon a single question.

 Yes, we’re here to address the elephant in the room.

 Who will emerge victorious in a showdown between two of the greatest kitchen knives, Henckels or Wusthof?

 No matter which comes out on top, know that both are great tools to have in your arsenal.
 And you’ll be getting a guaranteed service of a lifetime from either of the kitchen tools.
 When someone looks for the best knife for kitchen, the ja henckels knife review almost always appears in the top of the list.

 Before we get down to the comparisons, note that we’ll be comparing the same styles from the two brands to get the best results.
 So, the comparisons will be between stamped to stamped and forged to forged knives.